 As you might have judged, if you change your rubbers regularly then using this sealing technique wll make your blade less vulnerable to splitting of wood in smaller pieces because of the added layer of varnish on your blade.
 Also the strength of your racket wood will be increased using varnish and the glue adhesive won’t be able to penetrate in the wood at molecular levels.
 This doesn’t mean that you racket is completely saved from any wood splintering, only thing is it will increase the possibility of saving your blade.

 The higher the layer of varnish, the higher is the protection of wood with higher changes in blade characteristics.

 Well, the hard fact is that blade lacquering changes the properties of your blade.
 You can seal the blade but it will make the racket faster and that’s not a big downside unless you are concerned with minor details of playing characteristics of the blade.

 Blade sealing is a tedious process, personally I will recommend you to get it done from a professional as this requires to be done in a careful way and their is a lot of mess as the varnish get’s spilled.
 Unlike rubbers, you will need to even seal the edges of the blade and accidentally you might add more amount of varnish than you initially thought of adding.
 I personally order blades which I change rubber frequently with blade lacquering.

 Blade Lacquering is a good sealing technique of table tennis blade that can help protect your table tennis blade and increase overall life of your blade.
-Afterall, you can change rubbers multiple times.
-Only downside is that it affects the original properties of the wood and makes the racket faster.
+This allows you to change rubbers multiple times without worrying much about the damage on the blade.
+The only downside is that it affects the original properties of the wood and makes the racket faster.
 Our recommendation -